etaoins/llambda/docs/numbers.md

 Any arithmetic operation on mixed ``<exact-integer>`` and ``<flonum>`` operands will implicitly convert all of the operands to ``<flonum>`` and produce a ``<flonum>`` result.
 An ``<exact-integer>`` can also be explicitly converted in to a ``<flonum>`` using the ``(inexact)`` procedure.
 This can be useful for avoiding overflow when performing arithmetic on large integers at the expense of precision.

-Complex numbers are completely unsupported.
-A ``(llambda complex-stub)`` library is supplied implementing the procedures defined in ``(scheme complex)``.
-However, they signal errors when creating or manipulating numbers with imaginary components.
-The library primarily exists as part of the R5RS compatibility implementation.

 Performance
 -----------